 Over the past 2 months Holding Redlich and Adviceline Injury Lawyers has lodged 4 court claims in the Federal Court to have 7 children, aged as young as 2 years, and their families evacuated from Nauru.

 Documents lodged with the Court have stated that children had stopped eating, were drinking very small amounts of fluid and had made attempts to end their own lives.
-Just this week, in proceedings in the Federal Court, it was agreed that a 17 year old girl, who is at risk of imminent death, should be evacuated from Nauru to Australia for urgent medical treatment.
+During October 2018, in proceedings in the Federal Court, it was agreed that a 17 year old girl, who is at risk of imminent death, should be evacuated from Nauru to Australia for urgent medical treatment.

 All of the children and family members assisted have previously been found to be refugees under the Refugee Convention.
 Prior to arriving on Nauru the families had been subjected to murder, sexual violence and persecution in their home countries.